 As demonstrated by other database systems imposed on the intended users – rather than developed in collaboration with them to meet their needs; were never adequately resourced, which simply reinvented the wheel (yet again!) or otherwise failed to deliver on expectations, it is hugely important for the whole Network that whatever results from the eventual switch over from Recorder 6 will meet all our needs.
 The ‘Life After Recorder 6’ workshop presentations and notes may help to spark some ideas.

 Whether you’re inclined to think about future possibilities or just want to ensure that whatever succeeds Recorder 6 will triple-tick the standards and interoperability boxes, it would be great to have your help in designing a follow-up, ‘Part 2’ consultation that will then enable the Network to identify what the needs are from any future, online database system(s).
-If so, please drop us a line via email@example.com (Ideally before December 15th).
+If so, please drop us a line via email@example.com (ideally before 1st January 2018).
 We’ll look forward to hearing from you.

 And please don’t forget the Recorder 6 consultation!